-[Note: After the publication of the Passfield White Paper (October 1930), which asserted that “in estimating the absorptive capacity of Palestine at any time, account should be taken of Arab as well as Jewish unemployment in determining the rate at which immigration should be permitted”, and seemed to consider restricting Jewish emigration to Palestine, Zionist leaders in Palestine and Great Britain mounted a campaign of vigourous protests against the White Paper recommendations.
-In response, Prime Minister Ramsay MacDonald clarified the British position in the following letter to Chaim Weizmann, President of the Zionist Organization]
+[After the publication of the Passfield White Paper (October 1930), which asserted that “in estimating the absorptive capacity of Palestine at any time, account should be taken of Arab as well as Jewish unemployment in determining the rate at which immigration should be permitted”, and seemed to consider restricting Jewish emigration to Palestine, Zionist leaders in Palestine and Great Britain mounted a campaign of vigourous protests against the White Paper recommendations.
+In response, Prime Minister Ramsay MacDonald clarified the British position in the following letter to Chaim Weizmann, President of the Jewish Agency.]

 Dear Dr. Weizmann:

 In order to remove certain misconceptions and misunderstandings which have arisen as to the policy of his Majesty’s Government with regard to Palestine, as set forth in the White Paper of October, 1930, and which were the subject of a debate in the House of Commons on Nov.
 17, and also to meet certain criticisms put forward by the Jewish Agency, I have pleasure in forwarding you the following statement of our position, which will fall to be read as the authoritative interpretation of the White Paper on the matters with which this letter deals.

 It has been said that the policy of his Majesty’s Government involves a serious departure from the obligations of the mandate as hitherto understood; that it misconceives the mandatory obligations, and that it foreshadows a policy which is inconsistent with the obligations of the mandatory to the Jewish people.